Chao134/To-Do-List-API/README.md

 7. Go to the To-Do-List-API directory using the cd command.
 8. ```cd todolist.client```
 9.```set PORT=64163 && npm start```
+10. The React app should be at https://localhost:64163 and the API's swagger page at https://localhost:8081

 Additional Notes:
 I was originally planning on having the front end and API in separate Docker images to make setup and build simpler, but I have never used Docker with a React app before, so I was having trouble getting them to communicate properly, and ultimately left it out of this submission.
 If I had more time, that would be what I would have spent it trying to fix.